 Based on the newly adopted phone policy, one would assume that phones are genuinely a big issue in schools.
 The policy paints an image of a classroom full of kids absorbed in their phones, neglecting their teacher, as well as their education.
 However, that is not the case at all.
 Based on popular opinion, it is found that most students will only use their phones in school when they are needed for the class or when a teacher is done with their lesson and the student is done with their work.
 Overall, phones only cause a negative distraction for an extremely low percentile of all high school students, so are these new drastic measures of the phone policy really necessary?

 In my opinion, no. Yes, phones can cause a distraction in school; but, more often than not, phones are used in a positive way in schools.
 By completely banning them, the option to begin incorporating phones into education is being eliminated.
 However, this is something we need to begin moving towards.
 You cannot resist a societal norm forever, so the sooner you learn how to accept it, the more time you will have to positively fuse it into the school system.
-Is the elimination of one distraction leading to the growth of another?”

 Even the teachers are on the fence about the whole thing.
 Many educators have actually been adapting to the evolution of phones and began bringing them into educational lessons that benefit students.
 When these evolved teachers are suddenly forced to completely eliminate the use of phones in the classroom, they are faced with a challenge of how to alter every lesson which involves the use of cell phones.
 So, instead of instructors continuing to move forward with the evolution, they are forced to turn and move backwards against the current.